OctoPrint/OctoPrint/docs/plugins/hooks.rst

-   If none of the registered factories return a user manager instance, the class referenced by the ``config.yaml`` entry ``accessControl.userManager`` will be initialized if possible, otherwise a stock :class:`~octoprint.users.FilebasedUserManager` will be instantiated, linked to the default user storage file ``~/.octoprint/users.yaml``.
+   If none of the registered factories return a user manager instance, the class referenced by the ``config.yaml`` entry ``accessControl.userManager`` will be initialized if possible, otherwise a stock :class:`~octoprint.access.users.FilebasedUserManager` will be instantiated, linked to the default user storage file ``~/.octoprint/users.yaml``.

    :param dict components: System components to use for user manager instance initialization